syakir-uzair/bigpay-test-trains/README.md

 ## Solution

 1. The graph calculation/navigation is based on Dijkstra's Algorithm with priority queue.
-1. For navigation, packages are looped to find the fastest train that can complete the delivery, including the delivery of the train's picked up packages.
-1. At the same, all picked up packages are looped to find the nearest destination to delivery.
-1. If its nearer to pick up, the train scheduled to pick up will move first.
-Otherwise, the train scheduled for delivery will move first.
+1. For navigation, it is based on dynamic programming, where all combinations will calculated and calculated state (trains' location and packages picked up by which train) will be cached.
-1. Trains with more capacity will always be prioritized.
+1. With the same distance, routes with the least trains will be picked.
-1. Recalculation mentioned in number 2 and number 3 will rerun after every move is made.